DeepMicroscopy/MITOS_WSI_CMC/README.md

 ## MITOS_WSI_CMC data set

 This repository contains all code needed to derive the Technical Validation of our paper:
-> Aubreville, M., Bertram, C.A., Marzahl, C. Maier, A., & Klopfleisch R. (2020): Dogs as Model for Human Breast Cancer: A Completely Annotated Whole Slide Image Dataset (submitted)
+> Aubreville, M., Bertram, C.A., Donovan, T.A. et al. A completely annotated whole slide image dataset of canine breast cancer to aid human breast cancer research.
+Sci Data 7, 417 (2020). https://doi.org/10.1038/s41597-020-00756-z

 It contains two main parts: